mattermost/docs/source/administration/devops-command-center.rst

 Telemetry
 ^^^^^^^^^^

 During beta early access, events for the Incident Response plugin are collected regardless of the server telemetry configuration.
 In other words, even if telemetry is disabled in your Mattermost server, the information described on this page is still collected.

-We only track the events that create, delete or update any items.
+We only track the events that create, delete, or update items.
 We never track the specific content of the items.
 In particular, we do not collect the name of the incidents or the contents of the checklist items.

 Every event we track is accompanied with metadata that help us identify each event and isolate it from the rest of the servers.
-We can group all events that are coming from a single server, but never identify that server.
+We can group all events that are coming from a single server, and if that server is licensed, we are able to identify the buyer of the license.
 The following list details the metadata that accompanies every event:

 - ``diagnosticID``: Unique identifier of the server the plugin is running on.
 - ``serverVersion``: Version of the server the plugin is running on.